-Deploy and explore a multi-tenant SaaS application that uses the database per tenant pattern with Azure SQL Database
+Deploy and explore a multitenant SaaS app that uses the database-per-tenant pattern with SQL Database

-In this tutorial, you deploy and explore the Wingtip Tickets SaaS database per tenant application (Wingtip).
-The app uses a database per tenant pattern, to store the data of multiple tenants.
-The app is designed to showcase features of Azure SQL Database that simplify enabling SaaS scenarios.
+In this tutorial, you deploy and explore the Wingtip Tickets SaaS database-per-tenant application (Wingtip).
+The app uses a database-per-tenant pattern to store the data of multiple tenants.
+The app is designed to showcase features of Azure SQL Database that simplify how to enable SaaS scenarios.

-Five minutes after you click the blue button labeled Deploy to Azure, you have a multi-tenant SaaS application.
-The app includes an Azure SQL Database running in the Microsoft Azure cloud.
+Five minutes after you select Deploy to Azure, you have a multitenant SaaS application.
+The app includes a SQL database that runs in the cloud.
 The app is deployed with three sample tenants, each with its own database.
 All the databases are deployed into a SQL elastic pool.
 The app is deployed to your Azure subscription.
 You have full access to explore and work with the individual components of the app.
-The application C# source code, and the management scripts, are available in the WingtipTicketsSaaS-DbPerTenant GitHub repo.
+The application C# source code and the management scripts are available in the WingtipTicketsSaaS-DbPerTenant GitHub repo.

 In this tutorial you learn:

 - How to deploy the Wingtip SaaS application.

 - Where to get the application source code and management scripts.

 - About the servers, pools, and databases that make up the app.

 - How tenants are mapped to their data with the catalog.